-Dental implants are the most durable and highest quality of artificial tooth restorations.
+Dental implants are the most durable and highest quality of fake tooth restorations.
 A dental implant involves having a titanium screw being inserted into the jawbone.
 The implant provides similar support as the root of a natural tooth.
 An abutment acts as the inner core of the tooth connecting the implant, which is then covered by a ceramic crown.
 The porcelain crown is shaded (coloured) to be indistinguishable and natural among other teeth.

 What is the process for implant surgery?

 The placement of dental implants involves an extensive surgical procedure.
-The average process from beginning to completion can average 3 to 5 months.
+The average process from beginning to completion averages 3 to 5 months.
 This may vary depending upon the natural healing time for the patient.
 It is important to note, since surgery is required, patients may experience discomfort during different stages.
 These may include swelling, bruising, or minor bleeding.

-We sit down with each patient to compassionately provide different teeth restoration options that may best suite you physically and financially.
+We sit down with each patient to compassionately provide different restoration options that may best suite you physically and financially.

 Prior to implant insertion, our dentists will prepare the surgery area and oral health for implant surgery.